Engagement: Consultation and Accommodation - Guidelines for Federal Officials to Fulfill the Duty to Consult

 The Government of Canada is committed to renewing the relationship with Indigenous Peoples, based on recognition of rights, respect, co-operation and partnership.
 Consultation and engagement activities are a reflection of the government's commitment to a whole-of-government approach to Nation-to-Nation and Inuit-to-Crown relationships and therefore, the participation of Indigenous Peoples in the renewal of the guidelines is crucial to this exercise.

-The Consultation and Accommodation Unit of CIRNAC, has partnered with Naut'sa mawt Resource Group to host the engagement sessions with Indigenous Peoples across the country.
+The Consultation and Accommodation Unit of CIRNAC has partnered with Naut'sa mawt Resource Group to host the engagement sessions with Indigenous Peoples across the country.
 Naut'sa mawt Resource Group is an Indigenous-owned firm that provides engagement and facilitation services to promote meaningful inclusion of Indigenous voices.

 Who

-The purpose of the engagement is to have discussions with Indigenous Peoples and learn about their perspectives and experiences with federal consultation processes and how new guidelines could better ensure that consultation processes are meaningful and adequate, with a focus on improving Crown-Indigenous relationships.
+The purpose of the engagement was to have discussions with Indigenous Peoples and learn about their perspectives and experiences with federal consultation processes and how new guidelines could better ensure that consultation processes are meaningful and adequate, with a focus on improving Crown-Indigenous relationships.

 Process flow